Do Maintain

 Reviews

-Gareth transforms the intimidating art of knife sharpening into a friendly chat; cutting through any confusion like a well-honed blade.
-Do Maintain is the perfect balance of a best mate’s guidance and the enthusiastic asides of a true aficionado.
+Gareth transforms the intimidating art of knife sharpening into a friendly chat – cutting through any confusion like a well-honed blade.

 Martyn Odell, Lagomchef